Trudeau says blood donation ban policy change coming 'very soon'

 “I believe they're out of excuses,” Garrison said in a previous interview with CTVNews.ca, adding that more than a dozen other countries currently have no deferral period for donations from men who have sex with men.

-Both Health Canada and Hema-Quebec have been seeking blood donations given a shortage due to the pandemic as well as seeking out plasma donations from recovered COVID-19 patients for critical research and possible treatments.
+Both Canadian Blood Services and Hema-Quebec have been seeking blood donations given a shortage due to the pandemic as well as seeking out plasma donations from recovered COVID-19 patients for critical research and possible treatments.
 However, willing donors have been turned away due to the existing ban.

 As the policies stand, gay and bisexual men who have sex with men, as well as trans women, have to wait three months after having sex with a man before being able to donate.
 The ban was implemented in 1992 as an outright prohibition following the tainted blood scandal that played out between the 1980s and 1990s and saw thousands of Canadians infected with HIV after receiving donor blood.